Is it programming? Teaching proper dead lift form? Talking about nutrition?

 Yes of course it’s another overly honest blog post that some will call rude, but oh well.
 At the very least it will get you to think.

-For over a year now, I’ve been mentioning the sickening statistic that 80% of personal trainers quit within two years.
+For a few years now, I’ve been mentioning the sickening statistic that 80% of personal trainers quit within two years.

 This is what my PTB project is for.
 To help you get better clients, make more money, have more freedom, become a happier trainer, HAVE LESS FEAR.